Locally compact Hecke pairs: When is an open subgroup of

 \section{When $H$ is an open subgroup of $G$}

 In this section $\gh$ is always a discrete Hecke pair.
 Using the Schlichting completion of $\gh$, we reduce the study of this type of Hecke pairs to the case that the subgroup in the Hecke pair is compact and open.
+Then we apply the results obtained in previous sections to discrete Hecke pairs.

 \begin{definition} Given a discrete Hecke pair $\gh$, the normal subgroup of $G$ defined by $K_\gh:=\bigcap_{x\in G} xHx\inv $ is called the {\it core of the Hecke pair $\gh$}.
 The Hecke pair $\gh$ is called {\it reduced} if its core is the trivial subgroup.
 The pair $(\frac{G}{K_\gh},\frac{H}{K_\gh})$ is a reduced discrete Hecke pair which is called the {\it reduction of $\gh$} or the {\it reduced Hecke pair associated with $\gh$} and is denoted by $\ghr$. \end{definition}